Stokes' theorem: Theorem

-The main challenge in a precise statement of Stokes's theorem is in defining the notion of a boundary.
+The main challenge in a precise statement of Stokes' theorem is in defining the notion of a boundary.
 Surfaces such as the Koch snowflake, for example, are well-known not to exhibit a Riemann-integrable boundary, and the notion of surface measure in Lebesgue theory cannot be defined for a non-Lipschitz surface.
 One (advanced) technique is to pass to a weak formulation and then apply the machinery of geometric measure theory; for that approach see the coarea formula.
 In this article, we instead use a more elementary definition, based on the fact that a boundary can be discerned for full-dimensional subsets of $\R^2$.

 A more detailed statement will be given for subsequent discussions.

-Let $\gamma:[a,b]\to\R^2$ be a piecewise smooth Jordan plane curve.
+Let $\gamma:[a,b]\to\R^2$ be a piecewise smooth Jordan plane curve: a simple closed curve in the plane.
 The Jordan curve theorem implies that $\gamma$ divides $\R^2$ into two components, a compact one and another that is non-compact.
 Let $D$ denote the compact part; then $D$ is bounded by $\gamma$.
 It now suffices to transfer this notion of boundary along a continuous map to our surface in $\R^3$.
 But we already have such a map: the parametrization of $\Sigma$.